william-tran/microxchg2017/README.md

 https://docs.google.com/presentation/d/1gmMlvBW8JNGGo0rY_CnMt6qRYGCGVfQCvevkxVYhXWs/edit?usp=sharing

 # Feedback
 Whether we see more of this solution or not entirely depends on feedback from the community.
 Please direct any feedback, both about the presentation, the ideas, or the solution, through github issues on the repo linked below.
-You can also email me.
+You can also [tweet](https://twitter.com/fivetenwill) or [email](mailto:fivetenwill@gmail.com) me.

 # The Code
 https://github.com/william-tran/microservice-security-jose